galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 # Introduction
 {:.no_toc}

-When we have a large list of genes of interest (for example, a list of differentially expressed genes obtained from an RNA-Seq experiment), how do we extract biological meaning from that list?
+When we have a large list of genes of interest, such as a list of differentially expressed genes obtained from an RNA-Seq experiment, how do we extract biological meaning from it?

-One way is to perform functional enrichment analysis.
-This method consists of the application of statistical tests to verify if genes of interest are more often associated to certain biological functions than what would be expected in a random set of genes.
+One way to do so is to perform functional enrichment analysis.
+This method consists of applying statistical tests to verify if genes of interest are more often associated to certain biological functions than what would be expected in a random set of genes.
 In this tutorial you will learn about enrichment analysis and how to perform it.

 **What is the Gene Ontology?** <br/>
-The [Gene Ontology](http://www.geneontology.org/) (GO) is a structured, controlled vocabulary and classification of gene function at the molecular and cellular level.
+The [Gene Ontology](http://www.geneontology.org/) (GO) is a structured, controlled vocabulary for the classification of gene function at the molecular and cellular level.
 It is divided in three separate sub-ontologies or GO types: biological process (e.g., signal transduction), molecular function (e.g., ATPase activity) and cellular component (e.g., ribosome).
 These sub-ontologies are structured as directed acyclic graphs (a hierarchy with multi-parenting) of GO terms.

 ![](../../images/goenrichment_GOexample.png)
 >